 Do the hardest task first thing in the morning.
 Then you don’t have to stress about it all day.
 The rest of the day will feel easier.

 If you can’t handle your most onerous task, do the opposite.
 Pick something easy.
 Big projects come with lots of tasks and often feel daunting.
 If this describes your day, pick one easy task and do it first.

 After you finish the first easy task you'll feel better and you’re likely to be ready to take on the next task.
 Pick another easy task.
 Repeat as needed.

 Before long you’ll be into the harder stuff without even realizing it.
 And you will have accomplished a lot.

 These seven effective habits will help you to gain back your time and increase your productivity.

-When you have control of your time, you will get published more often and ultimately make more money.
+I won’t pretend it’s easy being this disciplined, but you'll be thrilled with your progress!
+Incorporate these habits into your work every day.
+When you have control of your time, you’ll get published more often and ultimately make more money.